zorun/ansible-role-garage/README.md

 metadata directories, generates a configuration file, and finally installs a systemd service to run Garage.

+Currently, this role does not automatically connect nodes to each other, but it is a planned feature.

 ## Installation

 This role is available on [Ansible Galaxy](https://galaxy.ansible.com/zorun/garage)